 - When installing apps, always avoid installing apps from third-party app stores.
 Stick to the official sources such as Google Play and the App Store.

-- Ignore and close any pop-up ads that come up on your device while browsing websites, just as you would when browsing on the computer.
+- Ignore and close any pop-up ads while browsing websites, just as you would when browsing on the computer.
 Clicking them might take you to an infected website or drop a virus on your phone.

 - Do not click on links or download attachments received from unexpected, unwanted, or unknown emails.